House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Gas or Electric?

 So far, we’re assuming that you’ll wind up with a gas-powered chainsaw.
-Those are the most popular and most readily available.
-An electric chainsaw is an option you can consider for some cases.
-These saws are easier to start, and because they draw their power from wall current, they’re much quieter.
+They are the most popular and most readily available.
+An electric chainsaw is an option you can use in some cases.
+They are easier to start, and they’re much quieter because they draw their power from the outlet.
 They are also much less powerful.

-If you decide to choose an electric chainsaw, you’ll need to pick a size based on bar length.
+If you decide to choose an electric chainsaw, you’ll need to pick a size based on the bar length.
 They’ll also be smaller chainsaws.
-If you’re looking at power output, electric chainsaws are measured in amps.
+Electric chainsaws are measured in amps when looking at the power output.
 A chainsaw that has a battery will measure it in volts.

 Size of the Work